downingtim/LSDV-PVG/README.md

 We can run on a ssRNA test dataset - 193 FMDV serotype A genomes to be downloaded based on the "subname" in the template file (here the subname is "serotype A") (during testing, this takes 206 seconds to complete)

     nextflow run main.nf --config template.FMDV.yml

+## Java issue

+In the event that you have a Java version issue, you should ensure you have version 11 or higher and the commands below may assist (you may need to edit these):

+    export JAVA_HOME=/cm/shared/apps/mambaforge/envs/tools
+    export PATH=$JAVA_HOME/bin:$PATH

 ## Make your own run